 ISCF Digital Security by Design (DSbD) – Business led Demonstrators

-Phase 1 – Expression of Interest (EOI) – Briefing Event Video
+Phase 1 – Expression of Interest (EOI) Competition is now closed

 The objective of this competition is to enable 2 or 3 consortia to develop a demonstration of a product and/or service in which DSbD technologies will be used to evaluate the impacts of a DSbD enabled secure solution in a vertical industry segment or in applications that may cut across several vertical industry segments.